-For more information regarding Student Conduct and Community Standards, the conduct policies or the process of reporting a behavioral concern, please visit http://www.umsl.edu/~studentconduct/.
+For more information on student conduct and community standards, the conduct policies or the process of reporting a behavioral concern, please visit the Student Conduct website.

 For non-emergency concerns involving UMSL faculty and staff, please contact their respective academic dean or divisional leader.

 View UMSL’s academic deans and divisional leaders chart (PDF 37KB).

 For non-emergency concerns that involve possible mental health issues, you may either contact the above, or call Counseling Services for a consultation with a counseling psychologist at 314-516-5711.